 Keep scrolling for the evidence, the tactics, and the 90-day plan.

-The AI scores each result on freshness, trust, and how well-structured the page is.
-Most pages get dropped here — only the top handful move on.
+The AI scores results on eligibility, freshness, trust, structure, and information gain.
+For Google, pages must be indexed, snippet-eligible, and visible as text.
+Most pages get dropped here — only the useful handful move on.

 The AI splits each winner into short passages, one topic per paragraph.
 Pages with clear headings and a summary at the top survive this step.
 Walls of text don't.

-The AI assembles its reply from the best chunks, and adds a little citation link next to the ones it used.
+The AI assembles its reply from the best chunks, adds supporting links, keeps context for follow-ups, and may pass the user into a booking, shopping, or tracking flow.
 Only about 15% of pages that made the shortlist actually get quoted.

-The AI searches.
-It runs a normal web search.
-ChatGPT uses Bing, Gemini uses Google, Claude uses Brave.
-Your first job is to rank well on whichever search engine feeds the AI.
+The AI fans the query out.
+One long prompt becomes many related searches.
+Google calls this query fan-out; other engines do similar retrieval expansion.
+Your first job is to have crawlable, specific pages for the sub-questions the model will create.
 It picks a shortlist.
-The AI scores each result on freshness, trust, and how well-structured the page is.
-Most pages get dropped here — only the top handful move on.
+The AI scores results on eligibility, freshness, trust, structure, and information gain.
+For Google, pages must be indexed, snippet-eligible, and visible as text.
+Most pages get dropped here — only the useful handful move on.
 It breaks pages into quotable chunks.
 The AI splits each winner into short passages, one topic per paragraph.
 Pages with clear headings and a summary at the top survive this step.
 Walls of text don't.
-It writes the answer and credits you.
-The AI assembles its reply from the best chunks, and adds a little citation link next to the ones it used.
+It writes, links, and may act.
+The AI assembles its reply from the best chunks, adds supporting links, keeps context for follow-ups, and may pass the user into a booking, shopping, or tracking flow.
 Only about 15% of pages that made the shortlist actually get quoted.

 Princeton researchers tested specific tactics and measured how much each one raised citation rates.
 Industry follow-ups replicated the findings.
 These are the ones worth doing.